 The Core Strategy is part of the LDF and will provide a strategy for the future development of Derby up to 2028.

 Policies within the Core Strategy must be based on a robust evidence base and be in accordance with Government guidance.
-Links to current Evidence Base Documents are listed below.
+Links to current Evidence Base Documents are available on the Evidence base web page.

 We asked for your comments on the Derby City Local Plan - Part 1 draft Core Strategy.
 The consultation is now closed, we are collating the responses and will report the findings in due course.